Rudolf Vrba participated in the trials of Nazis for war crimes and identified prominent Nazis who were in Auschwitz.

 SS Oberscharführer Willi Stark (10yrs Imprisonment)

-SS Unterscharführer Karl – Fritz Steinberg (Fate Unknown)
+SS Unterscharführer Karl – Fritz Steinberg (Died November 4, 1950 in Waldheim)

 SS Unterscharführer Friedrich Stiewitz (Died – Not Prosecuted)